CLeopard99/twitter-bot/README.md

 # NodeJS Twitter Bot

 I built this Twitter-Bot built in NodeJS to practice more with REST APIs and I wanted to learn how to build a bot.
-This bot is deployed to Heroku and be found at [@DailyPlantBot](https://twitter.com/DailyPlantBot) on Twitter , which tweets the top post of my favorite plant subreddits, post a new succulent/cacti every day, retweets every 10 hours, and responds to activity involving the bot.
+This bot is deployed to Heroku and be found at [@DailyPlantBot](https://twitter.com/DailyPlantBot) on Twitter , which tweets the top post of my favorite plant subreddits, post a new succulent/cacti every day, retweets every few hours, and responds to activity involving the bot.

 This project includes the following: